Orifjon-github/laravel-task/README.md

 `composer install`

+Install all the dependencies using npm

+`npm install`

 Copy the example env file and make the required configuration changes in the .env file

 `cp .env.example .env`